WELCOME TO

 British racing has in place a euthanasia code of practice to aid trainers and owners with end-of-life decisions.
 The guidance is clear, if euthanasia is the only option, it should be performed at home or in suitable surroundings.

-In addition, British racing introduced a rule in January 2022 dictating that all racehorses that run in Great Britain must be signed out of the food chain, meaning they cannot legally be sold for slaughter to abattoirs domestically or internationally.
+In addition, British racing introduced a rule from January 2022 that all racehorses that run in Britain must be signed out of the human food chain, meaning they cannot legally be sold to abattoirs, domestically or internationally, for human consumption.

 Horse B&W